mgutz/plv8-bedrock/README.md

 2. Add or update tables, functions in `up.sql`.
 Add corresponding revert logic in `down.sql`.

     For plv8 tasks.
-Edit JavaScript in `plv8`.
-Add function declarations in `up-functions.sql`.
+Edit JavaScript in `plv8/`.
+Add function declarations in `migrations/CURRENT/up-functions.sql`.

+    NOTE: The migrations directory resides outside of migrations for easy version control.
+A snapshot of the source is bundled by each migration.
+In practice, you would have many `plv8-startup` migrations corresponding to milestones.

 3. Update the database by running